 I'm not sure why I didn't just call Bistro Bella Vita in the first place.
 They've been great to us in the past.
 (Read about THIS yummy dinner we had there.)
 They said that they do have duck fat, butter and olive oil to use in any of their dishes and we'd just have to stay away from any fried foods (which they don't have a lot of on their menu anyway, but they don't have enough duck fat for a fryer).
-And they said they'd make sure that we didn't have to worry about any vegetable oils coming out to our table.
+They also said they'd make sure that we didn't have to worry about any vegetable oils coming out to our table.
 Sweet!

 - Note that I haven't tried this, but look what I found: duck fat sold online!
 It's expensive so it would just be a once-in-a-while treat, but at least it's free shipping if you order over $25.

-- All about Healthy Fats – Learn the Truth (A complete index!)
+- All about Healthy Fats – Learn the Truth (A complete index)